01 of 13

 Make the Scrap Happy Sampler Quilt

-I haven't listed yardages for the quilt blocks -- the idea is to use your scraps.
+This scrap sampler is made with blocks that finish at 12-inches square.
+The idea for this craft is to use your scraps.
 If you don't have scraps, pick up some fat quarters or fat eighths of fabric and add to the mix as you make blocks.

 Two layout variations are available:

-- Don't worry too much about planning ahead.
-This is an exploration to show you just how wonderful a quilt can be when it's made without regard to "matching" fabrics (but do read my scrap quilts tutorial if you're a beginner).
+- Don't worry too much about planning.
+This is an exploration to show you just how wonderful a quilt can be when it's made without regard to "matching" fabrics (but do read the scrap quilts tutorial if you're a beginner).

-- Get inspired by browsing through pictures of scrap quilts made by members of the online quilting community.
+- Browse through pictures of scrap quilts made by members of the online quilting community to get inspired.

 You'll find images and links to quilt block patterns by following the navigation to view all of the pages in this document.Continue to 2 of 13 below.

 02 of 13